Penn State PULSE

 - Changes over time

 - How are PULSE survey topics chosen?

 Some PULSE topics are recurring.
 We ask the same set of questions each time the survey is administered so that the results may be compared from year to year.
 Recurring PULSE survey topics include Student Drinking, New Student Survey, Transfer Student Experience, and University Health Services Usage.

 Other PULSE topics are unique or are drastically different from similar versions previously administered.
 When one of these surveys is administered, it is often at the request of another unit within Student Affairs or the University that is interested in assessing a particular program or service.
-Some examples include a Fall 2016 PULSE survey that covered student engagement in the arts in conjunction with the Center for Performing Arts and in Spring 2016 another survey covered the use of recreation facilities with Campus Recreation.

 All topics are reviewed by Student Affairs staff based on the following factors: the ability to better understand the experiences of students, the level of fit with the priorities of Student Affairs and the University, the usefulness of the findings to improve programs and services, and resource/scheduling realities.